-When talking about one of the most iconic traditions in college football, the “Sooner Schooner” at the University of Oklahoma is up there as one of the best.
-It’s been around for over 55 years for crying out loud, but fans won’t be seeing the horses and wagon on the football field for the rest of the season.
+When talking about one of the most iconic traditions in college football, the "Sooner Schooner" at the University of Oklahoma is up there as one of the best.
+It's been around for over 55 years for crying out loud, but there was one day when the Sooner Schooner appeared to have taken its last lap.

 The crash threw two passengers to the ground and damaged the wagon.
 Luckily, nobody was seriously injured during the touchdown celebration in the first half.
 The ponies were reported fine, too.

-However, with two home games remaining against Iowa State and TCU, school officials are shelving the schooner for the rest of the regular season, according to the OU Daily.
+In 2019, with two OU football home games remaining against Iowa State and TCU, school officials opted to put the schooner out of commission for the rest of the 2019 regular season, according to the OU Daily.

 "We will repair the damaged Schooner and its future use will be for static display.
 It is possible that it will be back at a game this season, but it will not run.
 We also are in the process of having a new Schooner constructed.
 There is no timetable yet for when it will be ready.
 I would anticipate having it in time for the spring game."